Poetry & Collage Residency December 2024

-A four-week, virtual/online residency with Kolaj Institute in May 2024
+A month-long, virtual/online residency with Kolaj Institute in December 2024

 Submit your application HERE